elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### What is the delimiter that separates a key from the value in an Object?
+### What delimiter separates a key from the value in an Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The key value pair is separated by a colon.
+  <div><strong>Interview Response:</strong> The key-value pair get separated by a colon.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />